There is no One-Size-Fits-All for grading.

-Grading is an ONGOING assessment of a learner's progress--whether the student is a ML/EL, "regular education" student, gifted and talented or a student with special needs.
-This can be especially challenging for Newcomers, Level 1s or Level 2s (again out of 6 levels).
+Grading is an ONGOING assessment of a learner's progress--whether the student is a ML/EL, a "regular education" student, an extended studies student or a student with special needs.
+This can be especially challenging for Newcomers, Level 1s or Level 2s (our early language proficiency learners.)

 Log into ELLevation to see all the important information about your ML/ELL student.